sebasop320/zip/README.md

 # zip and unzip files
 usage:

-1)clone the github repo 'https://github.com/sebasop320/zip.git'
+1)clone the github repo ' git clone https://github.com/sebasop320/zip.git'

 2) move the file to somewere you can acces it easy